AFRICAN ELECTIONS DATABASE

 Political System: Democracy

-President: Ernest Bai Koroma (APC) [since 17 September 2007; elected 2007] The President is elected by direct popular vote for a 5-year term.
+President: Ernest Bai Koroma (APC) [since 17 September 2007; elected 2007, re-elected 2012] The President is elected by direct popular vote for a 5-year term.
 Electoral System: Two Round (Run-off).
 Note: A candidate must obtain at least 55% of the vote to avoid a second round.

 Political Situation since Independence